February 03, 2026 05:00 AM

 by Thairanked Guide

-If you’ve lived or traveled in Thailand for any length of time, you’ve probably noticed piles of shoes in front of homes, temples, and even some shops or clinics.
-Removing your shoes before entering is a deep-seated Thai tradition, rooted in both cleanliness and respect.
-For first-timers, the unspoken shoe etiquette can sometimes be baffling, after all, it doesn’t just apply at home, but often at businesses and public places too.
+If you’ve spent any time in Thailand, you’ve noticed piles of shoes in front of homes, temples, and even some shops or clinics.
+Taking your shoes off before entering runs deep in Thai tradition, grounded in both cleanliness and respect.
+New arrivals often find the unspoken etiquette confusing, since it applies beyond the home, including businesses and public spaces.

-Thailand’s tropical climate and laid-back lifestyle mean that people go barefoot or wear sandals year-round.
-But which places require you to leave your shoes at the door?
-And how can you avoid any embarrassing missteps?
-This guide breaks it down for expats, travelers, and long-term residents alike.
+Thailand’s tropical climate and easygoing way of life mean people go barefoot or wear sandals year-round.
+Which places ask you to leave shoes at the door?
+How can you avoid missteps?
+This guide breaks it down for expats, travelers, and long-term residents.

-In large chain stores, malls, most offices, and air-conditioned shops in Thailand, shoe removal isn’t expected.
-Restaurants that cater to foreigners almost never require it.
-But in local markets, family-run businesses, and outside tourist districts, it’s best to be ready, especially in rural towns or on islands.
+Chain stores, malls, most offices, and air-conditioned shops don’t expect shoe removal.
+Restaurants catering to foreigners rarely require it.
+Still, in local markets, family-run businesses, and rural or island towns, keep your slip-ons ready.

 by Thairanked Guide